ambershark-mike/sharklog/README.md

 I don't intend to mirror all the features of log4cxx (maybe some day, but definitely not now), but I am planning on including the support for what I view as the most popular parts.
 I'm not copying anything from log4cxx but am loosely basing my design on theirs.
 I really like the idea of Appenders/Layouts/Configurators/etc.  It makes the logging library very versatile and expandable.

-This project is in it's infancy and as of this release (0.1) it has limited support.
+This project is in it's infancy and as of this release (0.2) it has limited support.
 It is however a fully functional synchronous (blocking) logger.
-There aren't many log interfaces in place as of now, consider this a very early access alpha.
-I will be adding macros for logging i.e. LOG_DEBUG(), and most importantly be adding a LoggerStream class that will handle streaming log messages (my preferred way of logging).
-The macros will increase the speed of the library as they will limit cpu operations to a simple *if* check to determine if a logger is enabled and taking logs at the specified level, and the log message itself.
+There are now interfaces for logging streams as well as logging macros.
+You can use the following macros:
+    - \ref SHARKLOG_DEBUG
+    - \ref SHARKLOG_TRACE
+    - \ref SHARKLOG_INFO
+    - \ref SHARKLOG_WARN
+    - \ref SHARKLOG_ERROR
+    - \ref SHARKLOG_FATAL

+These macros will be fast.
+In a situation where the logger is off for a specific level there is only the single *if* check to see if the logger is enabled.
+If not nothing else happens.

+Logger streaming is now available as well.
+You can use the \ref sharklog::LoggerStream class do handle logging in a C++ stream manner.

 The entire logger has been and will continue to be written with TDD using google test.
 I am aiming for 90% or better code coverage with unit tests, to make sure the library stays stable and crash free.

 ## Release Notes